tomo-framework/tomo/README.md

 ## Overview

 **Tomo** is a lightweight, language-model-agnostic framework that allows developers to define, register, and execute **typed tools**.
-These tools can be invoked programmatically, by an LLM through function calling, or remotely via orchestration interfaces like agents or MCPs.
+These tools can be invoked programmatically, by an LLM through function calling, or through intelligent orchestration.
 Tomo is built for speed, simplicity, and developer ergonomics — not complexity.

 ---

 ## ✨ Core Value Proposition

 > **Define once, use anywhere.**
 > Tomo empowers developers to define structured tools (functions, APIs, actions) that can be executed by any LLM or used directly in Python.
-It offers composability without lock-in, and orchestration without bloated chains or graphs.
+It offers composability without lock-in, and intelligent orchestration without bloated chains or graphs.

 ---

 ## 🎯 Goals

 - ✅ Provide a minimal API for defining and registering tools
-- ✅ Support **LLM-agnostic** tool invocation (OpenAI, Claude, Grok, local LLMs, etc.)
+- ✅ Support **LLM-agnostic** tool invocation (OpenAI, Claude, Gemini, Cohere, Mistral, etc.)
-- ✅ Allow tools to be called programmatically (Python) or by agents (via MCP)
+- ✅ Allow tools to be called programmatically (Python) or by agents
-- ✅ Enable introspection and metadata export (e.g., OpenAI tool schema, Anthropic tool format)
+- ✅ Enable introspection and metadata export for all major LLM providers
-- ✅ Optional orchestration via a simple LLM-based agent runner
+- ✅ Intelligent orchestration via LLM-based decision making
+- ✅ Multi-step workflow support with conversation memory

 ---